scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 One feature encoded in this benchmark which is not captured in the speed benchmark is the increasingly important role that MPI overhead begins to play in multi-node jobs, which is a real factor with which DESI will have to contend during its large processing runs.
-The frames per node hour results are plotted in Figure :ref:`framespernodehour`.
+The frames per node-hour results are plotted in Figure :ref:`framespernodehour`.
 While the increases in specific throughput we have obtained are more modest than the raw speedup, these values are a more accurate representation of the actual improvements in DESI's processing